Valuations of Semirings: Valuation theory over semirings

-\begin{rmk} The third condition is redundant in some cases.
-For example, if $M$ is totally ordered, then $x+y \in \{x,y\}$ $\forall x,y \in M$ and the third condition is automatic. \end{rmk}
+\begin{rmk} \begin{enumerate} \item We note that one may use the minimum convention, $\min\{\nu(x),\nu(y)\}$, for the third condition which is equivalent to the maximum convention once we reverse the order of $\mathbb{R}$ and change $\{-\infty\}$ to $\{\infty\}$.
+We use the maximum convention to be consistent with the other two definitions of valuations. \item The third condition is redundant in some cases.
+For example, if $S$ is a totally ordered idempotent semiring, then $x+y \in \{x,y\}$ $\forall x,y \in S$ and hence the third condition always holds. \end{enumerate} \end{rmk}

-\begin{mydef}( \cite[Definition 2.2]{izavalue}) Let $M$ be an idempotent semiring.
-A strict valuation on $M$ is a function $\nu:M \longrightarrow \mathbb{R}_{max}$ which satisfies the following conditions: \begin{enumerate} \item $\nu(x)=-\infty \Longleftrightarrow x=0_M$. \item $\nu(xy)=\nu(x)+\nu(y)$, where $+$ is the usual addition of $\mathbb{R}$. \item $\nu(x+y)=\max \{\nu(x),\nu(y)\}$ $\forall x,y \in M$. \end{enumerate} In other words, a strict valuation $\nu$ is a homomorphism of a semiring $M$ to the tropical semifield $\mathbb{R}_{max}$ which has a trivial kernel. \end{mydef} \begin{rmk} Note that $\ker(\nu)=\{0_M\}$ does not imply that $\nu$ is injective. \end{rmk} As we mentioned earlier, Definition \ref{semiringmorphism} can be justified in the sense that, for a valuation $\nu$ on a commutative ring, we have $\nu(a+b) \in \{\nu(a),\nu(b)\}$ when $\nu(a) \neq \nu(b)$.
+\begin{mydef}(\cite[Definition 2.2]{izavalue}) Let $S$ be a semiring.
+A \emph{strict valuation} on $S$ is a function $\nu:S \longrightarrow \mathbb{R}_{max}$ which satisfies the following conditions: \begin{enumerate} \item $\nu(0_S)=-\infty $. \item $\nu(xy)=\nu(x)+\nu(y)$, where $+$ is the usual addition of $\mathbb{R}$. \item $\nu(x+y)=\max \{\nu(x),\nu(y)\}$ $\forall x,y \in S$. \item $\nu(S) \neq \{-\infty\}$. \end{enumerate} In other words, a strict valuation $\nu$ is a non-trivial homomorphism of semirings from $S$ to the tropical semifield $\mathbb{R}_{max}$. \end{mydef} \begin{rmk} Note that $\ker(\nu)=\{0_S\}$ does not imply that $\nu$ is injective. \end{rmk} As we mentioned earlier, Definition \ref{semiringmorphism} can be justified in the sense that for a valuation $\nu$ on a commutative ring, we have $\nu(a+b) \in \{\nu(a),\nu(b)\}$ when $\nu(a) \neq \nu(b)$.
 Classically, the third condition is a subadditivity condition.
-However, we force the third condition to be an additivity condition and hence it is named a strict valuation.
+However, we force the third condition to be an additivity condition.
+It seems that this is the reason why the authors of \cite{izhakian2011supertropical} named it a strict valuation.
 One can think of the similar generalization over a hyperfield.
 To this end, we introduce the following hyperfield.